komikku-app/komikku/README.md

 * Banner shows Library syncing / Backup restoring / Library updating progress.
 * Configurable interval to refresh entries from downloaded storage.
 * App custom theme, more app themes & better UI, improvements...
 * Translate Chapters into any language
   * Choose Font You Like
-  * Automatic Translation on Download
+  * Automatic Translation on Download or Manually
-  * Many options for Translators
-  * Supported Languages (Translate From These to Any Other Language)
+  * Supported Languages (From These to Any Other Language)
     * Chinese
     * Korean
     * Japanese